Hire a bookkeeper: costs, timing and how to choose

 Several variables influence what you'll pay:

-• Credentials: Certified Professional Bookkeepers (CPB) may charge more than non-certified
+- Credentials: Certified Professional Bookkeepers (CPB) may charge more than non-certified bookkeepers

-When comparing quotes, make sure you're comparing similar service levels and ask what's included versus billed separately.
+When comparing quotes, make sure you're comparing similar service levels.
+Ask what's included versus what's billed separately.

 When should you hire a bookkeeper?

 The right time to hire a bookkeeper is sooner than most business owners think.
-Ideally, bring one on soon after starting your business, before transactions pile up and details get forgotten.
+Bring one on soon after starting your business, before transactions pile up and details get forgotten.

 Warning signs you've waited too long:

-• Details are fuzzy: you can't remember what expenses were for or which client to bill
+- Details are fuzzy: you can't recall what expenses were for or which client to bill

 Signs it's time to hire: